aarondavidpolley/fmWATCH/README.md

-Scripting for monitoring and resolving false mount points
+#Scripting for monitoring and resolving false mount points

 A false mount “Watchdog”

-Currently, it targets and addresses the empty mount points created in /Volumes by a bug in macOS 10.12 Sierra and above.
+Currently, it targets and addresses the empty mount points created in /Volumes by a bug in macOS 10.12 Sierra and above (resolved in a sub release of macOS 10.14 Mojave for most use cases).
 When a network drive is already mounted, further attempts to mount via Finder’s Go > Connect To Server or persistent scripting causes the creation of the empty directories

 Install the latest release at https://github.com/aarondavidpolley/fmWATCH/releases